buildpacks/docs/content/docs/reference/spec/migration/platform-api.md

 This guide is most relevant to platform operators.

+See the [spec release](https://github.com/buildpacks/spec/releases/tag/platform%2Fv0.4) for platform API 0.4 for the full list of changes and further details.

 ### Windows support

 Windows image builds are now supported!
 See the [Windows build guide](/docs/app-developer-guide/build-a-windows-app)